 Fresh thyme leaves

-Prepare the almond milk: Blend together the slivered almonds and 2 cups of vegetable stock for 4 minutes until smooth.
+- Prepare the almond milk in a blender: Blend together the slivered almonds and 2 cups of vegetable stock for 4 minutes until smooth.

 Easy & Basic Vegetable Stock